Comparisons13 min read

 Mobile App

-Both apps are genuinely solid — way better than you'd expect from browser-based tools.
-Canva's mobile app is arguably one of the best mobile creative apps available in 2026, full stop.
-You can do nearly everything on mobile that you can on desktop, including accessing Magic Studio features.
-(Side note: the fact that we can design entire marketing campaigns from a phone in 2026 still kind of blows my mind.)
+Both apps are genuinely solid — way better than you'd expect for browser-based tools.
+Canva's mobile app might be one of the best creative apps available in 2026, full stop.
+You can do nearly everything on mobile that you do on desktop, including Magic Studio features.
+(Side note: the fact that we're designing full marketing campaigns from a phone in 2026 still kind of blows my mind.)

 VistaCreate's mobile app is good but lags behind.
-Some features available on desktop don't translate cleanly to mobile, and the animation editing experience on a phone screen can get fiddly pretty fast.
+Some desktop features don't translate cleanly to mobile, and animation editing on a phone screen gets fiddly fast.

 Winner: Canva